xolox/python-deb-pkg-tools/README.rst

 ------------

-The `deb-pkg-tools` package depends on the python-debian_ package for control file parsing.
+The `deb-pkg-tools` package depends on the python-debian_ package for control file parsing (it will be automatically installed as a dependency).
 The following external programs are also required (depending on which functionality you need of course):

 =====================  =============
 Program                Package